PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 5) A very limited use of operator overloading is allowed.
 6) C is still good.
 We favor use of useful C-style features and mechanisms.
 7) Structs follow aggregate initialization.
-8) We favor use of RAII for managing structs.
+8) We favor RAII for managing structs.
-9) We favor an extensive use of the rule of Zero.
+9) We favor the use of the rule of Zero.
 10) Namespaces are favored for identifying functions in a tree-like form.
 11) We favor an extensive use of template functions and structs.
 12) We adopt linear containers.
 13) The only allowable function return values are of intrinsic types.
+14) The use of MACROS is encouraged, if locally defined.